Londonderry and Coleraine Railway

-The Londonderry & Coleraine Railway is a railway line between the cities of Derry and Coleraine in County Londonderry, built by the Londonderry & Coleraine Railway Company (L&CR).
+The Londonderry and Coleraine Railway is a railway line between the city of Derry and the town of Coleraine in County Londonderry, built by the Londonderry and Coleraine Railway Company (L&CR).
 The company operated the line independently for seven years before being absorbed into the Belfast & Northern Counties Railway.
-The line is still in use today by NI Railways and forms part of the Belfast to Derry-Londonderry rail line.
+The line is still in use today by NI Railways and forms part of the Belfast to Derry-Londonderry main line.

 History

-The Londonderry & Coleraine Railway was incorporated in 1845 and was opened in stages from 1852 to 1853.
+The Londonderry and Coleraine Railway was incorporated in 1845 and was opened in stages from 1852 to 1853.
 The company had nine years of independent railway operation before being acquired by the Belfast and Northern Counties Railway.
 Records of the company are sketchy and incomplete.

 Construction

 Despite being a relatively short line it required some considerable engineering works.
 The route starting from the Derry terminus on the east bank of the River Foyle.
 The line followed the river north and from where it flows into Lough Foyle the line follows south and east banks via Magilligan and Bellarena.
-At Magiligan an embankment was built for the railway line and about 22000 acres reclaimed from Lough Foyle and the sea.
-Of the 22000 acres 12000 was set aside to cover the costs of the railway.
+At Magiligan an embankment was built for the railway line and about 22,000 acres reclaimed from Lough Foyle and the sea.
+Of the 22,000 acres 12,000 was set aside to cover the costs of the railway.
 The major engineering feature on the line is the two Downhill tunnels.
 Construction of which began in June 1846.
 The blasting of the tunnels the longest of which is at 275 metres long the longest in Ireland attracted a crowd of up to 12,000.
 The blasting of the tunnels took 3600 lbs of gunpowder.
 When the tunnel was complete a banquet for 500 people was held in the tunnel, the event became known locally as the Great Blast.

 In 1852 the first sections of the railway between Londonderry and Limavady were ready for use.
 The Board of Trade authorised the opening of the line to goods traffic in October but were initially reluctant to authorise passenger traffic.
 Eventually authorisation was given by the end of December that year.
 Work on the line continued towards Coleraine from Broharris Junction four miles from Limavady.

 From the mouth of Lough Foyle the line went east before following the River Bann into Coleraine.
 Initially the line terminated on the west bank of the Bann.
 In 1855 the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway (BBC&PJR) opened which along with the Belfast & Ballymena Railway provided a rail link between Derry and Belfast.
 As there was no bridge over the Bann passengers and goods had to change stations at Coleraine.
-In November 1860 a Viaduct across the Bann was opened finally allowing through traffic between Derry and Belfast.
+In November 1860 a viaduct across the Bann was opened finally allowing through traffic between Derry and Belfast.